 Lately, the attractiveness of Mbabane to travelers has largely been hampered by the many problems it experiences.
-In fact, Mbabane is noted for having the worst HIV/ AIDs crises in the world with more than 30 percent of the locals being infected with AIDs.
-For travelers, this is definitely something of concern and absolute care must be taken.
+Mbabane is noted for having the worst HIV/ AIDs crises in the world with more than 30 percent of the locals being infected with AIDs.
+For travelers, this is something of concern and absolute care must be taken.
 Getting around the city is best done by a minibus or a car.
-While there are many minibuses known as the kombis, they can be quite confusing at times.
+While there are many minibusses known as zombies, they can be quite confusing at times.
 Reckless driving has been reported in the city and visitors should be careful when using the vehicles or walking along the sidewalks.
-After dark, travelling in Mbabane can be very difficult and taxis take advantage to overcharge tourists.
+After dark, traveling in Mbabane can be very difficult and taxis take advantage to overcharge tourists.

 The national government largely emphasizes on traditional culture as the main tourist attractions.
 As such, the locals are the main tourism assets for Mbabane even though there are some other forms of attractions like national parks as highlighted above.
 The Hlane Royal National Park is not very far away from Mbabane city and it is the country’s largest and most visited park.
 Translated to mean wilderness national park, wildlife is found in a wide variety including elephants, zebra, white rhino, and the lion.
 Bird watching is also a major tourist activity in Mbabane as the city has a diverse and abundant birdlife.
 The Incwala Kingship is an important religious festival in Swaziland that is largely celebrated in Mbabane.
 The annual festival lasts for about eight weeks and it offers a great opportunity for tourists to interact with the locals.